MLPerf releases machine learning inference performance results

-The first results of the MLPerf Inference benchmark — which audits the performance of 594 variations of machine learning acceleration across a variety of natural language and computer vision tasks — are out today.
+Today marks the release of the first results from the MLPerf Inference benchmark, which audits the performance of 594 variations of machine learning acceleration across a variety of natural language and computer vision tasks.
 The benchmark is intended to create an industrywide standard for judging inference performance.

 Each system takes a unique approach to inference and presents a trade-off between latency, throughput, power, and model quality, according to a white paper from organizers of the benchmark.

+“The final results show a four-orders-of-magnitude performance variation ranging from embedded devices and smartphones to data-center systems,” the paper reads.

-The analysis of CPUs, GPUs, and TPus in datacenters and edge devices is the product of more than 30 organizations and 200 machine learning engineers and practitioners from Alibaba, Facebook, Google, Intel, Microsoft, Qualcomm, and Samsung.
+The analysis of CPUs, GPUs, and TPUs in datacenters and edge devices is the product of more than 30 organizations and 200 machine learning engineers and practitioners from Alibaba, Facebook, Google, Intel, Microsoft, Qualcomm, and Samsung.

 The first MLPerf inference measured the performance of machine learning deployment tech from 14 organizations, representing 44 systems in total.